enonic/old-xp-doc/doc/reference/toolbox/dump.rst

 dump
 ====

-Export data from an entire system.
+Make a copy of all the data in an entire system.
 The result will be stored in the ``$XP_HOME/data/dump`` directory.
 See :ref:`operations-export` for more information on system dump/load.

 ..
 Attention::

-	Performing a dump will delete version history for all data (used for version history restoration).
+	Performing a dump will delete version history for all data (used for version history and snapshot restoration).

 **Usage:**